tedmcn/brachistochrone/index.md

 ### Results
-Below you can see two recordings of our physics engine at work.
-The first is a ball that falls onto a flat plane and bounces until it comes to a resting position, the second is a ball bouncing down a 45 degree slope to illustrate the engine's ability to handle any angle of slope or of the ball's velocity.
+Below you can see two video recordings of our physics engine at work.
+The first is a ball that falls onto a flat plane and bounces until it comes to a resting position.
+The second is a ball bouncing down a 45 degree slope to illustrate the engine's ability to handle any angle of slope or of the ball's velocity.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=nYlgMGgmB3k
 " target="_blank"><img src="http://img.youtube.com/vi/nYlgMGgmB3k/0.jpg"